 SERT: The Sheriff's Emergency Response Team is made up of twenty-two members.
-They are trained in mobile field force which is used for crowd control and to respond to correctional emergencies.
+They are trained in a mobile field force which is used for crowd control and to respond to correctional emergencies.

-Okeechobee County Sheriff's Office takes an aggressive and proactive stance on combating crime, arresting criminals and assuring the safety and well being of our citizens.
+Okeechobee County Sheriff's Office takes an aggressive and proactive stance on combating crime, arresting criminals, and assuring the safety and well-being of our citizens.
 We believe this is instrumental in lowering the crime rate and maintaining a community where all are proud to be citizens of Okeechobee County.